-These people may also be members of the management boards of other Affiliated Entities.
+These people may also be members of the management boards of other institutions belonging to the Robeco Group.

 RIAM is also the manager of the Investment Institution within the meaning of Section 1:1 of the Wft.
 RIAM has been granted a license by the AFM to act as manager under the terms of Section 2:69b, with complementary services pursuant to Section 2:97, third paragraph of the Wft.